myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-26T07:38:27.188Z
+>
+> deck.blue uses the official API, so it can be used in the same way as deck.blue once it's implemented in official app :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-26T05:24:30.669Z
 >
 > Yay! 🍻